ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Basic String Operations.md

     print astring[3:7:2]

 This prints the characters of string from 3 to 7 skipping one character.
 This is extended slice syntax.
-The general form is [begin:end:step].
+The general form is [start:stop:step].

     print astring[3:7]
     print astring[3:7:1]